lastmjs/zwitterion/README.md

 }
 ```

+## Languages

+### JavaScript

+Some JavaScript examples will be included here.

+### TypeScript

+Some TypeScript examples will be included here.

+### AssemblyScript

+Some AssemblyScript examples will be included here.

 ## Special Considerations

 ### Root File

 It's important to note that Zwitterion assumes that the root file (the file found at `/`) of your web application is always an `index.html` file.
-That `index.html` file must have a `<head>` element for file watching to work (this will not be required in the future).

 ### ES Modules